benshimonz/V1/README.md

 ## Min/Max Aggregations #5 (DM2)

+![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-DM2.png)

+- DM2 appears below a relationship / path.
+The relationship / path may not be wrapped
 - DM2 may not appear directly before a quantifier

-![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-DM2.png)

-todo
+- Directly right of the relationship / path : a yellow/aggregated/blue/logical/red entity
+- DM2 cannot start a quantifier's branch

 _**Q77:** The 5 dragon pairs (A, B) with the largest number of times B froze A_